 What is the HeSANDA initiative?

 HeSANDA is an Australian initiative designed to support sharing of data generated through health research studies.
 The initiative aims to build a national collection of data generated through Australian health research and support appropriate and ethical sharing of the data with other Australian researchers.

 By supporting secondary use of data from health research, HeSANDA aims to stimulate new research ideas, increase the impact of health research, increase the benefits of investment in health research, and ultimately improve the health and wellbeing of people in Australia.

 The initiative is being developed using a phased approach.
 The initial phase of the project is focusing on the secondary use of data from investigator-initiated clinical trials.
 More information can be found in the background paper below.

 It is important that the design of HeSANDA considers views and input from people whose individual or trial data may be included in the data asset in future.

-ARDC has already undertaken some consultation activity and has developed some initial principles and investment areas for HeSANDA.
-We want to check this initial thinking with people involved in clinical trials in Australia.
-We also want to explore researcher and trial participants' willingness to share data from clinical trials to support other research activities.
-And we want to hear about any particular issues that should be considered in relation to particular types of data or types of clinical trials.
+ARDC had already undertaken some consultation activity and has developed some initial principles and investment areas for HeSANDA.
+We wanted to check this initial thinking with people involved in clinical trials in Australia.
+We also wanted to explore researcher and trial participants' willingness to share data from clinical trials to support other research activities.
+And we wanted to hear about any particular issues that should be considered in relation to particular types of data or types of clinical trials.

-During this consultation phase, we are focusing on insights from:
+During this consultation phase, we focused on insights from:

 - clinical triallists – people and organisations involved in designing and running investigator-initiated clinical trials in Australia